jcuenod/parabible-data-pipeline/README.md

 - [x] CUNPT (Chinese Traditional)
 - [ ] RCUV (Chinese - seems like a good option)
 - [ ] RV1960 (Seems like a good option)?

+### Module Notes

+- Must normalize text to NFC (that's what I'm using until it turns out that it won't work for something).
+I'm going to make the modules responsible for normalization.